kevinxqiu/machine-learning/README.md

         ├── train.csv: train dataset
         └── test.csv: test dataset
-├── report: contains LaTeX and pdf version of the report ├── impl_proj1.py: auxiliary functions including data preprocessing, accuracy, feature augmentation and cross validation ├── implementations_modified.py: modified implementations.py file for testing our pipeline ├── implementations.py: contains **all the implementations** required as given in the project description ├── proj1_helpers.py: provided functions and modified predicted_labels function for logistic regression ├── project1.ipynb: Jupyter notebook of project
+├── report: contains LaTeX and pdf version of the report ├── README.md: this file
-├── README.md: this file
+├── impl_proj1.py: auxiliary functions including data preprocessing, accuracy, feature augmentation and cross validation ├── implementations.py: contains **all the implementations** required as given in the project description ├── implementations_modified.py: modified implementations.py file for testing our pipeline ├── proj1_helpers.py: provided functions and modified predicted_labels function for logistic regression ├── project1.ipynb: Jupyter notebook of project
-├── requirements.txt: contains the packages used to run the project ├── run.py: contains the **final code** to train the model
+├── run.py: contains the **final code** to train the model
 ```